michaelbZA/my-website/content/posts/fc-series/09-technology-enablement-modern-finance.md

 ### 2. The "Land and Expand" Strategy

-Begin with a limited deployment to a specific team or department, refine based on feedback, then expand across the organization.
+Begin with a limited deployment to a specific team or department, refine based on feedback, then expand across the organisation.

 ### 3. The "Quick Wins" Portfolio